concur/developer.concur.com/api-guides/index.markdown

 `Name`	| Enter the name that should appear in the list of applications.
 `Description` | Enter the description of the function of the application.
 `Visibility` | This field defaults to Private.
 It can only be modified by Concur Internal staff.
 It will not be set to anything other than Private until the Concur Review Process is complete.
 `Active` | Choose whether this application is active.
-Inactive applications will not appear in the list of available applications.
-`APIs Used` | Select the Concur Web Service APIs that this application will interface with and that are relevant to your app.
+`APIs Used` | Select the Concur Web Service APIs that are relevant to your app.
 If the API includes sensitive data groups, they will appear as separate check boxes beneath the API.
 Select only the check boxes for the sensitive data that your application must have access to. **NOTE:** The Quick Expense Web Service requires the Expense Report Web Service scope.
 If the application wants to GET receipt images, it would use the Imaging Web Service, so it would also require the Imaging Web Service scope.

 * The Application Authorization section displays your company domain and automatically creates a Key and Secret to use with this application.